-Accuracy is one thing, speed is another hugely important metric.
-Once integrated into your platform, how quickly can you make a decision to allow processes?
-Ideally, your fraud prevention tool should offer real-time blocking and short response time.
+Ask yourself, therefore: Once integrated into your platform, how quickly can you make a decision to allow the right processes?
+With this in mind, your fraud prevention tool should offer the following:

-The system should also process asynchronous requests, whereby one data point is immediately checked, while other data points are queued up for analysis without slowing down the customer experience.
+- asynchronous requests (whereby one data point is immediately checked, while other data points are queued up for analysis)

 Fraud detection systems usually deliver results via scoring or classification.
-The former gives you a better picture of how much trust you can put into each user.
+The former gives you a better picture of how much trust you should put into each account user.
 With classifications, you only get a yes or no, which can be particularly troublesome if the solution isn’t completely whitebox.

-However, both methods can become misleading if your tool lacks the ability to fine-tune its scoring or classification model.
-It is always worth asking the provider in advance if manual adjustments are available, and how they are performed.
+Regardless of which system you choose, it becomes misleading if your tool lacks the ability to fine-tune its scoring or classification model.
+This is one of the many reasons why it’s worth asking the software provider in advance if manual adjustments are available, and how they are performed.

 With a growing number of fraud-prevention tools and fraud attacks to defend, it can be easy for merchants to be confused.
-It is bad enough to fight relentless fraud attacks, on top of that they must now face challenges when choosing the right solution.
+It is bad enough that many of them already have to fight relentless fraud attacks – but now, on top of that, they are faced with further challenges when choosing the right solution.